Nourishing Traditional Diet for Babies and Toddlers:

 - Dinner: Whatever Mommy and Daddy are eating.
 Since we eat gluten-free, we don’t need to worry about her consuming gluten.
 If we are having a dish that contains grains such as rice or pasta, she only gets a few bites of the grain, and eats mostly the meats and veggies.
 Typically beef, chicken, fish, or legumes, and roasted or raw veggies.
 She also eats whatever sauce happens to be on the menu, no matter how flavorful or spicy.
 She eats Japanese kimchi and Thai coconut curry with just as much relish as plain old applesauce.

 She eats no desserts.
 Period.
 No juice or refined or processed foods.
 That’s about it!
 I hope this has been helpful.
-There is a wealth of information at www.westonaprice.com, so definitely check out that resource.
-Much of what I implemented here I gleaned from the Weston A. Price Foundation, Nourishing Traditions by Sally Fallon, and from this article by Jen Allbritton, Certified Nutritionist.
+There is a wealth of information at The Weston A. Price Foundation’s website, so definitely check out that resource.
+Much of what I implemented here I gleaned from the Weston A. Price Foundation, Nourishing Traditions by Sally Fallon, and from Nourishing a Growing Baby by Jen Allbritton, Certified Nutritionist.

 –– Angie Hepp